Xenoblade Chronicles X: Gameplay

 Xenoblade Chronicles X is an action role-playing video game in which the player controls a customizable avatar; they can adjust the avatar's gender, facial features, build, and voice.
 Working from the home hub of New Los Angeles (NLA), the avatar explores the five continents of the open world planet Mira alongside a party of companions.
 Quests are divided into story quests that advance the main narrative, affinity quests which strengthen bonds between the avatar and their comrades, small-scale missions which reward in-game money and additional features, and side quests taken from NLA's citizens.
 Accessible quests are limited based on the amount of Mira explored, which is tied to the main story's completion percentage.
-Completing quests and fighting enemies grants the character several types of experience points (EXP); standard EXP raises a character's health and general statistics, while Class EXP raises a character's assigned Class.
+Completing quests and fighting enemies grants the character several types of experience points (EXP); standard EXP raises a character's general statistics, while Class EXP raises a character's assigned Class.

 The avatar can adopt different roles within BLADE, each of which grants different advantages; Pathfinders open up new locations, Interceptors defend research teams from hostile lifeforms, Harriers actively seek hostile lifeforms, including powerful monsters called Tyrants; Reclaimers retrieve wreckage from the White Whale, Curators explore new locations and collect data for BLADE, Prospectors collect rare resources, Outfitters develop gear, and Mediators resolve conflicts among NLA's people.
 The avatar initially explores Mira on foot, but gains access to the transformable Skell mechs during the later half of the game after completing a specific set of quests.
 Skells initially come with a bipedal walking mode and a vehicle-form driving mode.
 Each Skell has a limited amount of fuel, and when depleted, it cannot be used until the fuel is replenished.
 Skells are kept at a special hangar in NLA, where they can be customized and fitted with new weapons or loaned to another party member.
 There are three Skell types, with increasing armor quality and fuel levels, allowing further travel and greater battle efficiency.
 Skells have "Insurance", used to repair and maintain the Skells.
 Multiple Skell models can be bought and upgraded over the course of the game.